scottfr/SystemsBook/Contents/Contents.md

 # Act I - Learning About Learning #

-## It's the pattern that connects ##
+## Chapter 1 - It's the pattern that connects ##

 How we learn about ourselves and the world around us by building models.
 And we build lots of different kinds of models to help us understand.
 Provide examples of the models we build.
 Include thoughts on the way we reinforce our models, protect and evolve them.
 Explain the limitations of our models and how they are often flawed and the implications of operating with flawed models.

-The chapter has to include lots of models to develop this understanding though at this point I expect the models are mostly picture images of various situations.

-The Bertalanffy idea that the same structures operate across all disciplines is surfaced in here somewhere.

-## Building Better Thought ##

-The world around us is dynamic and we function in that world dynamically though most of the models we build are static.
-The models are just snapshots in time of the real dynamics of the world.
-We try to infer the implications of things in the future from snapshots of the past and present.
-And for reasons that will become evident this is a very inadequate basis for interacting in a meaningful way in the world.

-From the examples previously presented, and probably a few more here, distill out an awareness of the concepts associated with a accumulator, flow, variable and connector.
-And use these elements to construct models of some of the example situations presented.

-Then revisit the inadequate nature of the elements being used to build static pictures to understand a dynamic world.

-Construct some simple dynamic models with no feedback just to begin to get a sense of the nature of doing a simulation.

-## So Different and So Similar ##

-Using examples from multiple disciplines to synthesize the accumulator-flow structure.
-From the simple accumulator-flow structure evolve the growth loop and goal seeking loop.
-Use examples with the broadest possible connection.
+- Patterns
+- Models
+- Learning
+- A Basis for Flawed Learning
+- A Better Way
+- Rabbit Population Growth
+- Filling a Swimming Pool
+- Similar Structure Different Behavior
+- Summary

-## Dynamic Lego Blocks ##
+## Chapter 2 - Dynamic Building Blocks ##

 Part of the perceived difficulty associated with writing this book is that I have to assume no understanding of modeling and no understanding of Insight Maker.
-As such an awareness of each much be developed in an as needed to deal with the content approach.
+As such an awareness of each must be developed in an as needed to deal with the content approach.
+This chapter is mostly about developing a familiarity with the Insight Maker environment.

-After the two basic structures are developed talk about the valid ways the building blocks can be connected.
-What represents valid structure, what doesn't and why.

-Present the basics features of the modeling environment sufficient to allow the reader to build the models they have interacted with to this point.
-The difficulty associated with doing this at this stage is that all I have to work with is the current Insight Maker interface.
-And this interface is being redesigned to be touch friendly for the touch pad environment.
-This probably means that the first pass at this chapter will provide the capabilities that have to be presented and then the detail will have to be revised once the interface is finished.
+- The Blank Canvas
+- Stocks, Flows, Variables and Links
+- Valid Primitive Connections
+- Configuration Panel
+- Common Property # 1
+- Constructing a Growth Structure
+- Common Property  # 2
+- Constructing a Goal Seeking Structure
+- Summary

+## Chapter 3 - Building a Model ##

+Now that the most relevant aspects of Insight Maker have been introduced it is appropriate to provide the reader with a meaningful process to use when they set out to build a model.

+- Can Red Trip to Grandma's?
+- Why Aren't We All Rich?
+- Where Have All The Trees Gone? (to be added)
+- Summary

+## Chapter 4 - A Model Is A Model Is A Model

+This is a new addition where we think it's appropriate to develop an awareness that there are lots of different kings of models and which one uses depends on what they're trying to understand and the nature of the questions they ask.

+- Causal Loop Diagrams
+- Connection Circles
+- Systemic Grams
+- Rich Pictures
+- Systemigrams
+- Summary

+This chapter will provide a link to Scott Page's "Model Thinking" course.

 # Act II - The Growth of Structure #

-## Implications of Reality ##
+## Chapter 5 - Implications of Reality ##

 The following chapters actually represent the most common systems archetypes though we're not going to surface that fact until later.
 And we're definitely not going to use the term Systems Archetypes.
 The intent is to simply, via examples, extend the two basic structures and produce models for each of these extension.